pawelsberg/tavli/README.md

 4 - 4 moves: Moves 5 from pos 12 to pos 7 with no beating, Moves 5 from pos 12 to pos 7 with no beating, Moves 5 from pos 12 to pos 7 with no beating, Moves 5 from pos 12 to pos 7 with no beating
 Play>
 ```
-Player rolled 5 and 5.
-Which entitles player to move 4 times.
+The player rolled two 5s, which entitles them to move four times.
 All possible moves are listed.
-Player needs to type in choice.
-It is from `1` to `4` in this case.
+The player should enter their choice, which in this case ranges from `1` to `4`.
 ## Computer chooses move
-Computer chooses move automatically as shown below.
-Rolling is still controlled by user.
+The computer selects its move automatically, as shown below.
+However, the user still controls the rolling:
 ```
 Rolling players: White
 Roll>r